 School Internet filters are not mandatory in many parts of the United States, although even schools that do not apply for E-Rate discounts are increasingly deciding to implement website content controls.
 In addition to ensuring children are prevented from accessing harmful content, school Internet filters are an important cybersecurity defense and can block phishing attacks and malware downloads.

 How do School Internet Filters Work?

 Most school Internet filters also allow website content to be blocked with category filters.
-Categories cover pornography and other adult content, gambling, gaming and dating websites.
+Categories cover pornography and other adult content, gambling, gaming, and dating websites.
 Category filters, along with blacklists, are the easiest way of ensuring compliance with CIPA regulations.
 Most filtering solutions also allow whitelists to be created.
-Whitelists are exception lists that permit users to visit specific webpages that would otherwise be blocked by category filters.
+Whitelists are exception lists that permit users to visit specific web pages that would otherwise be blocked by category filters.

 Some school Internet filters also allow filtering by keywords.
 If a webpage contains a blocked keyword or exceeds a set percentage of restricted keywords, users will be prevented from gaining access.
 This control is particularly useful for blocking sites that have yet to be uploaded to blacklists.

-School Internet Filtering Solutions from SpamTitan
+Internet Filtering Solutions for Schools from TitanHQ

 The TitanHQ team has worked on email anti-spam solutions for schools, web filtering for education, and email archiving for schools for over 20 years.
 We have developed a range of award-winning cybersecurity solutions for schools and other educational institutions to keep networks free of malware and protect users from accessing potentially harmful website content.